dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 the appropriate keys in JSON inputs exist, and that the data types are correct.
 If the input is incorrect, an error code should be returned.
 Also, the routes should return the appropriate status codes if a request asks for a patient that does not exist.
-It is not appropriate data validation and error return for your server to give a 500 error.
-You must handle errors and return an error code, rather than using a server error.
+It is not appropriate for data validation and error returns from your server be 500 errors caused by exceptions raised by your server.
+You must handle exceptions and return an error code, rather than having the server return a 500 error because it had an unhandled exception.

 Be sure to write modular code.
 This means your handler functions for routes should be calling other independent functions as